dy/watr/readme.md

 ## Limitations

 Ambiguous syntax is prohibited in favor of explicit lispy notation.
 Each instruction must have prefix signature with parenthesized immediates and arguments.
-Inline style is discouraged, although may be supported for compatibility.

 ```wast
 (func (result i32)